 Petroleum burns to produce carbon dioxide and water.
 Plants consume the same CO2 and H2O to make carbohydrates and oxygen.
 For every molecule of CO2, plants produce a molecule of O2.

-Over millions of years, under pressure, the same Hydrogen, Oxygen, and Carbon combine to become complex hydrocarbons, which we burn again to produce CO2 and H20.
+Over millions of years, under pressure, the same hydrogen, oxygen, and carbon combine to become complex hydrocarbons, which we burn again to produce CO2 and H20.
 It is a completely natural cycle.
-We humans also burn glucose to do work and produce CO2.
-The only difference is that fossil fuels have impurities (Sulfur, Nitrogen, etc) that yield harmful oxides when oxidized.
+We humans burn glucose to do work and produce CO2.
+The only difference is that fossil fuels have impurities (sulfur, nitrogen, etc) that yield harmful oxides when oxidized.

 Fossil fuels are natural and not bad.
 Natural gas is almost angelic in this sense because it only releases CO2 and H20 during combustion.
 And yes, CO2 is not bad.
 So long people use fossil fuel in moderation, it is not a problem.
 I am not saying that gas is better than electricity but that gas is not bad.

-Free markets should develop whatever energy technology local markets need, using abundantly available local resources.
+Free markets should develop whatever energy technology local markets need using abundantly available local resources.
 A country that has a well-diversified energy sector is safe from both foreign and domestic political forces.
-A nation shouldn't be concerned with regulating people's choices but with keeping economic gangster away.
+Nations shouldn't be concerned with regulating people's choices but with keeping economic gangsters away.